gallowayevan/workforceblog/source/_posts/tracking-the-workforce-outcomes-of-nc-medical-schools-five-years-after-graduation-class-of-2012.md

 mainClass: blog
 ---
 * Of the 436 NC medical school graduates from the class of 2012, 1% (n=4) were in practice in primary care in rural NC five years after graduation.
 This finding is similar to prior years.
-* All four physicians in primary care practice in a rural county are family medicine physicians who graduated from a public medical school: two each from East Carolina University and the University of North Carolina-Chapel Hill.
+* All four physicians in primary care practice in a rural county were family medicine physicians who graduated from a public medical school: two each from East Carolina University and the University of North Carolina-Chapel Hill.
 * Primary care includes family medicine, general internal medicine, general pediatrics, internal medicine-pediatrics, and obstetrics & gynecology.

 ![](/images/posts/ncmedschoolclassof2012_2017outcomes.jpg)